pymt-lab/pymt_gridmet/docs/index.rst

 The *pymt_gridmet* data component is designed to access daily gridMET data, with the user providing the start and end dates of the desired data record.
-The dates can be provided through a configuration file, or specified through parameters.
+The dates can be provided through a configuration file or specified through parameters.

 With a configuration file